vibeswithkk/ZENITH/README.md

 Zenith is a model-agnostic and hardware-agnostic unification and optimization framework for Machine Learning.
 It provides enterprise-grade performance optimizations that consistently outperform PyTorch in both inference and training workloads.

+## Project History

+Zenith was conceived and architecturally designed on **December 11, 2024**, with the creation of its comprehensive blueprint document (CetakBiru.md) that outlines a 36-month development roadmap across 6 implementation phases.
+After nearly a year of internal development, research, and rigorous testing, Zenith was publicly released on GitHub on **December 16, 2025**.

+The project represents months of dedicated work in building a production-ready ML optimization framework from the ground up, implementing CUDA backends with cuDNN/cuBLAS integration, graph optimization passes, mixed precision support, and comprehensive testing infrastructure.

 ---

 ## Performance Highlights